antmicro/kenning-pipeline-manager/docs/source/dataflow-format.md

 * `type` - type of the node.
 * `id` - unique value assigned to the node.
 * `title` - name of the node that is rendered to the user.
-* `properties` - dictionary describing parametrized values of the node.
+* `properties` - dictionary describing parameterized values of the node.
   Every element is of type [Property](#property)
 * `inputs` - dictionary describing inputs of the node.
   Every element is of type [Interface](#interface)
 * `outputs` - dictionary describing outputs of the node.
   Every element is of type [Interface](#interface)
 * `width` - width of the node in the editor.
 * `twoColumn` - boolean value.
   True if nodes should be divided into two columns, one consisting of parameters and input sockets and one consisting of output sockets.

 ##### Property

-Each property is described by an object with two attributs:
+Each property is described by an object with two attributes:

 * `id` - unique value assigned to the property.
 * `value` - actual value of the property